niallhatton/Scooters/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) - HTML5 was used to code the content of the website.
 - [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - CSS3 was used to style the content.
 - [Bootstrap](https://getbootstrap.com/) - Bootstrap was used to provide a grid structure, navigation toggle effect, navigation links on the Highlights page and multiple other styles by utilising Bootstrap classes such as margins, padding, allignment of text/objects, text decoration, etc.
-- [Lightbox](https://www.lokeshdhakar.com/projects/lightbox2/) - This was used to create a picture slideshow for each player on the Meet the Players page.
-The Lightbox function is launched from within each players modal.
-The entirety of the [Lightbox CSS library](assets/css/lightbox.css) was downloaded.
+- [Code Institute Form Validation](https://formdump.codeinstitute.net/) - This form dump was used to validate the form information.
 - [FontAwesome](https://fontawesome.com/) - FontAwesome was used to insert icons into the webpage.
-These appear in the Home page as shortcut icons, in the footer as the social media links, on the Highlights page next to goalscorers and in the Meet the Players modals.
-I also replaced the Bootstrap navigation toggle icon with one from FontAwesome.
+These appear in the Home page as function icons, in the footer as the social media links.
-- [Google Fonts](https://fonts.google.com/) - Google Fonts have been used to style the text in the website.
-The header contains the webpage name which has Merienda One font applied, Didact Gothic font is applied to headers and the navigation menu links and the rest of the text is Roboto font.
+- [Logo, FavIcon & Apple Icons](https://www.designcrowd.com/) - This site was used to source a graphics designer for the logo, favicon and Apple icons.
-- [FavIcon](https://www.favicon-generator.org/) - This webpage was used to create the small favicon which appears in the webpage tab.
-I used the football club logo which appears in the header.
+- [Collapsible list](https://www.w3schools.com/jquerymobile/tryit.asp?filename=tryjqmob_lists_collapsible) - The code example here was used to create the collapsible FAQ section on the About page.

-**Not used**: [Hover](https://ianlunn.github.io/Hover/) - Early on in the project, I did add this library thinking that I would utilise it to apply extra hover effects to various elements.
-However, as I developed the project, I found that using CSS hover effects was giving me the results I was looking to acheive.
-Thus I ended up removing this CSS library and HTML links from my project.

 ---